-Understanding your candidate pool helps you map your company’s internal persona in the real world. your hypothesis is true then most of the good candidates will follow the persona.
-You should also look the at the response from bad candidates and see what went wrong in persona.
+Understanding your candidate pool helps you map your company’s internal persona in the real world.
+If your hypothesis is true then most of the good candidates will follow the persona.
+You should also look at the response from bad candidates and see what went wrong in persona.

 Remember, it’s an iterative process.

 Use data to find insights

 Your pre-existing data is also a valuable source for creating a candidate persona.
 Dive deeper into your candidate data and find insights.
 What source provides you with more quality candidates?
 Which sets of candidates are more responsive?
 Which universities did they go to?
 What kind of companies did they work for?

 Using your research to storify the candidate’s persona

 You have gathered enough raw information from your interviews with stakeholders, employees, and candidates.
 You also found some insights from your data.
 But how do you storify so that everyone on the team can gain from the gathered data?

 You need to find trends and similarities across the collected data to come up with a candidate persona.
 You can have a single candidate persona if the vacancy is less and can create multiple personas in case vacancies are higher in number.
 Following is a template of candidate persona which we will fill step-by-step.

 Use our free candidate persona template to create your own personas and source candidates effectively.